 Here’s what else I know.
 I don’t feel comfortable in trying to be someone who I’m not.
 Admiring other women’s looks, style and personality is one thing but, copying their brand is an entirely different path that I have no desire to travel down.
 I like looking and feeling my best.
 I like the expectations that I have set for myself.
 Yes, sometimes my expectations are a little lofty but I’ve always aimed high even when goals were inconceivable to others.
 Some may have called me conceited.
 Others may have another name that I won’t write in this blog.
 But, I call it MY standard.
 I call it MY truth.
 And I’m proud of who I am (even on a bad hair day).

-I think that’s important for us as women to choose our own definition of authenticity — and not others definition.
+I think that it’s important for us as women to choose our own definition of authenticity — and not others definition.
 My authentic self is being comfortable with what makes me, ME.
 I’m comfortable without wearing make-up ( I really do leave the house without it on many occasions).
 I’m even comfortable with having a bad hair day ( I will have a cap on though).
 There are also days when I’m okay that I’m not looking like my best self.
 It’s all good.
 Really.
 But, my mind will not be changed by peer pressure.
-I will still stay in my own comfort zone and still keep away from being in front of the camera!
+I will still stay in my own comfort zone and still keep my distance (within reason) from being in front of the camera!